QuickBooks Online troubleshooting

 Reason: There’s a customer, product, or vendor on the order that has been deactivated in QuickBooks Online.

-Solution: check to see if the customer or product in the affected sales order in inFlow has been deactivated in QuickBooks Online and then reactivate them before retrying the sync.
+Solution: check whether the customer or product in the affected sales order in inFlow has been deactivated in QuickBooks Online, and then reactivate them before retrying the sync.

 Business Validation Error: You are not allowed to modify the quantity of an inactive stock item.